 - Volunteers will be required to sign a CSW agreement.

-- The locations for monitoring are chosen by the scheme, however risk assessments will be carried out by a trained police officer, who will approve the nearest safe site.
+- The locations for monitoring are chosen by the scheme, however risk assessments will be carried out by a trained member of staff, who will approve the nearest safe site.
 In some circumstances a site may not be deemed safe enough to conduct CSW.